Crisiroid/pixelhu/README.md

 ## 💡 Inspiration

 Pixel art has a special charm — small canvases with big creativity.
-Pixora aims to bring that magic to your phone, making it easy and fun to create retro-style art anytime.
+Pixelhu aims to bring that magic to your phone, making it easy and fun to create retro-style art anytime.

 ---